RyanSyen/odin-calculator/README.md

 Additional functionalities included

 - history log which records previous equation or expression
+- copy result to clipboard from history log

 Additional functionalities not included due to time (will revisit again)